ALuchinsky/tdavec/README.md

 ## Installation instructions

 First, you need to create a clean python environment.
-Fro the project root directory run:
+From the project root directory run:

     > python3 -m venv venv
     > source venv/bin/activate